Based on our research and reviews, here are the 6 best dash cams under $100:

 - Unlike most dash cams, you get a high-speed 32GB microSD card included in your purchase.

-- It can be difficult to turn on at times.
+- It may sometimes be difficult to find videos on its iOs software.

-Campark Dash Cam 4K UHD DVR Driving Recorder Camera
+Our Top Pick: Campark Dash Cam 4K UHD DVR

 What to Look for When Buying a Good Dash Cam under 100